SnowSE/mars_rover/README.md

 ## Summary of Game Mechanics

 - Join the game and get a token that represents your user.
-- Review the low-resolution map of the surface of mars and make a guess of what route you might want to use to get to the target.
+- Review the low-resolution map of the surface of mars and make a guess of what route you might want to use to get to the target(s).
 - Wait for the game to go from 'Joining' status to 'Playing' status so you can start moving your rover
 - Perseverance (the rover)
   - Every cell on the board has a 'difficulty' value, which will reduce Perseverance's battery power.